MatthiasDeToffoli/ConquestAndInfluence/Documentations/TDD.md

 #### Namespaces
 One namespace by documents, the namespace start with fr.matthiasdetoffoli.ConquestAndInfluence and use folders name without assets and scripts folders.
+One exception for the folder Editor the namespace will finish by PersonalEditor, for not have conflict with UnityEngine.Editor.
 *With this type of namespace it will be easyer to find files.*

 #### Structurs of a class